ABOUT YOGA & IYENGAR YOGA

 - What is Yoga?

-Iyengar yoga is a Hatha Yoga method which works on musculo-skeletal alignment in all postures to harmonise the movement of the body and instil clarity and peace of mind.
+Iyengar yoga is a Hatha Yoga method developed by the late Yogacharya BKS Iyengar, which works on musculo-skeletal alignment in all postures to harmonise the movement of the body and instil clarity and peace of mind.
 It also focuses on the correct sequencing of postures to bring about and enhance specific benefits and effects.
 It is practised by millions of people throughout the world and is favoured by famous sports personalities such as Ryan Giggs, Justin Langer, Freddie Flintoff and actress Annette Bening.
 It is a safe and progressive method with teachers undergoing rigorous training and ongoing personal development to ensure student safety and integrity of teaching.
 Only teachers who bear the Iyengar Yoga Certification mark are permitted to teach under the Iyengar name as this is a sign they have passed the minimum of 5 years training to teach.

 Iyengar Yoga concentrates on postural alignment & body awareness coupled with specific sequencing of yoga postures (asanas).
 In general the class will start with a few moments of quiet to prepare for the yoga.
 This is followed by some stretches to mobilise the body.
 In a beginners class, standing postures are then practised in which one learns the fundamentals of how to adjust & align the body correctly, which has to be learnt before more advanced postures can be successfully mastered.
 The practice could then focus on specific postures for that day such as back bends, more standing postures, forward bends, inverted postures, recuperative postures or breathing exercises called pranayama.
 The class will end with recuperative & re-energising postures.
 Students will often say they walk away from an Iyengar Yoga class taller, straighter & full of energy in spite of having worked quite hard.
 They also say that they can sleep better and feel more at peace with themselves.